yourbasic/api/README.md

 An object, or `struct` if you like, isn't quite as simple and beautiful as a function, but it has memory.
-Many elegant and powerful abstractions consist of a single object with a set of attached methods.
-The best ones tend to be immutable.
-In fact, at the core this is what object orientation is all about.
+Many elegant and powerful abstractions consist of a single object with a few attached methods.
+The very best ones tend to be immutable.
+At the core this is what object orientation is all about.
 The rest is mostly bells and whistles.

 #### Inheritance